Woven picots make wonderful

 Now take your needle that holds the working thread.
 Bring it up through the fabric at the base of your leaf.
 The distance between the first stitch and this point will set the length of your picot.

-Slip the needle through the first stitch without going through the fabric.
-Then take it to the back level with your entry point.
-Bring it back to the surface at the center, as shown in the photograph.
+Slip the needle through the temporary stitch, without going through the fabric.
+Then take it to the back at the base, to the side of where the needle came up.
+Bring it back to the front in between those two base points.

 Woven picots - Step 2